 - Assemble- Spread crust in a pie dish.
 Add the fruit filling.
 Top it off with another crust layer.
 Seal edges.
 Make holes or slits for vents.

 - Bake– Start off baking at a higher temperature and then lower it after 15 minutes for the remainder of the baking duration.

-- Let it cool- Because it firms up the filling and makes it easier to slice.
+- Let it cool- Because it firms up the filling.

 What pie filling thickener to use?

 The 2 popular choices are cornstarch and flour.
 I highly recommend using cornstarch because it doesn’t affect the flavor.
 It also does not become cloudy, which tends to happen with flour.
 Also, cornstarch thickens better and quicker than flour.

 Why is my pie runny (runny pie soup)?

 - Not enough thickener (such as cornstarch or all-purpose flour or tapioca flour) was added to the filling.

 - Filling was not cooked long enough to reduce excess liquid.